Langold

 Langold is a village in the civil parish of Hodsock, in the Bassetlaw district, north Nottinghamshire, England.
 At the 2011 census it was defined as a ward of Bassetlaw Council with a population of 2,472.
-It was built to provide housing for the miners of Firbeck Colliery between 1923 and 1927.
-Langold Lakes Country Park is situated on the south-western edge of the village.

 History

 While there are references to settlement in the geographical area which is now Langold from 1246, before the early twentieth century it consisted of farmland and parkland in the estates of Firbeck and Hodsock.
 Hodsock Priory and estate with its farms, and much of Carlton-in-Lindrick were bought by the Mellish family in 1765, parts of which they sold on to Ralph Knight of Langold.
 Knight created plantations and a series of ponds and lakes in Langold Park, and intended to build a mansion, but although he had built stables and a small Palladian house, little work had been done on the mansion when he died at the age of 56 in 1768.

 Ralph Knight was unmarried, and so the estate passed via his sister to his nephew, John Gally Knight, while another nephew, Henry, lived at Firbeck Hall.
 Both estates passed to Henry's son, also called Henry, who again planned a large mansion overlooking the lake, but although he commissioned Sir Jeffry Wyatt to draw up plans, no construction took place.
 Knight made some changes to the estate, most notably the conversion of the existing ponds and lakes into two inter-connected lakes, for which the work was completed in 1818.
 The lakes were separated by a weir with an arched bridge over a boathouse by the 1890s.
 Langold Hall was described as "a farmhouse" in William White's gazetteer of 1838.
 The Langold estate passed to Sir Thomas Wollaston White in 1846 and to Sir Archibald Wollaston White of Wallingwells in 1907.
 It consisted of a farm and the hall, situated close to the Worksop to Tickhill turnpike road, which had been constructed in 1767.
 Wollaston White sold the Langold estate to Thomas Place of Northallerton in early 1927, once coal had been found, and Place sold it to the Firbeck Colliery Company in July 1927.